Guide for setting up a business in Australia

 To minimise exposure to liability, individual employment contracts should include standard conditions of employment, termination of employment provisions, employer protection clauses and provisions dealing with breaks, responsibilities and various leave entitlements.

 In the absence of a written employment contract, conditions and entitlements may be determined according to the provisions of relevant legislation, awards and common law and principles of reasonableness.

 In particular, failing to agree in writing with an employee to a period of notice of termination may impose an obligation on the employer to provide reasonable notice that may be significantly longer, therefore, more costly to an employer than statutory minimum periods.

 Occupational health and safety laws

-Each Australian State and Territory has occupational health and safety (OHS) legislation which imposes certain obligations on companies employing staff.
+Each Australian State and Territory has work health and safety (WHS) legislation which imposes certain obligations on companies employing staff.
 It is typically required that all companies who employ staff ensure the health, safety and welfare at work of their employees, contractors and other persons.
-Breaches of the relevant OHS Act attract large fines.
+Breaches of the relevant WHS Act attract large fines.